hellothere1873/SOC-Lab/Day14.md

 I then used the mythic-server to run a http.server on port 9999 after I used ufw allow 9999 and 80 for the services to run properly.

 I only realized about trying to allow port 80, when I did netstat -anob and saw that apollo.exe was trying to connect to mythic and it couldn't even(It was showing SYN-SENT) after port allow 9999 so I turned that on too and it worked.
+(To clarify port 80 is needed for the C2 profile due to it being the callback port for the http C2 profile and port 9999 is for the temporary python server.)

 <img src="Images/CensorConnectionnotenstablishedDay14.png">
 <img src="Images/CensorConnectionEstablishedDay14.png">